aprothman/js-blip/README.md

     npm run test

-View your local copy of [index.html](https://github.com/aprothman/js-blip/blob/main/index.html) on a web server (such as the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin for [VSCode](https://code.visualstudio.com/)) to see how the bundled library API might be consumed in a production environment.
+View your local copy of [index.html](https://github.com/aprothman/js-blip/blob/main/index.html) directly in a browser or on a web server (such as the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin for [VSCode](https://code.visualstudio.com/)) to see how the bundled library API might be consumed in a production environment.

 ## Underlying Principles